 As discussed previously, overcrowding is not a significant problem in most of the Unincorporated Areas, although the increased rate of overcrowding seen in the western portion of the county reflects the experience reported by members of the public during the outreach process.
-Participants expressed that high housing costs and difficulties in securing housing with a poor rental history can present a barrier to securing housing at an affordable price that meets the needs of the household.
+Participants expressed that high housing costs and difficulties in securing housing with a poor rental history can present a barrier to securing housing at an affordable price that meets the needs of the household

-Only 2.6.5 percent of the total unincorporated county acreage has a rate Rates of overcrowding over 10.0 percent of households are found in areas in the North Richmond, Montalvin Manor, Bayview, and Bay Point communities.
+Rates of overcrowding over 10.0 percent of households are found in areas in the North Richmond, Montalvin Manor, Bayview, and Bay Point communities.
 It is likely that the rates of overcrowding by tenure in these communities follow the patterns of the overall unincorporated county and have higher rates of renter overcrowding than owner.
-However, approximately 43.444.9 48.6 percent of lower-income units, 24.55.1 percent of moderate-income units, and 45.3.418.2 percent of above moderateincome units, for 32.93.737.4 percent of the total RHNA capacity, are identified in these communities with higher rates of overcrowding to help to alleviate this issue by increasing the housing supply for a range of households.
-A significant portion of the total lower-income capacity (40.6 $\frac{39.6-42.7}{1}$ percent), and $\frac{28.626.96}{1}$ percent of the moderate-income capacity, as well as 81.8-78.3 percent of the above moderate-income units are sited in areas with less than 5.0 percent overcrowding, accounting for 48.648.047.5 percent of total RHNA capacity.
-The remainder of the RHNA capacity (18.518.4 15.6 percent), including 46.948.01 percent of the moderateincome unit capacity, is anticipated in areas with incidence of overcrowding between 5.0 and 9.9 percent.
+However, approximately 48.6 percent of lower-income units, 25.1 percent of moderate-income units, and 18.2 percent of above moderate-income units, for 37.4 percent of the total RHNA capacity, are identified in these communities with higher rates of overcrowding to help to alleviate this issue by increasing the housing supply for a range of households.
+A significant portion of the total lower-income capacity (42.7 percent), and 26.6 percent of the moderate-income capacity, as well as 81.78.3 percent of the above moderate-income units are sited in areas with less than 5.0 percent overcrowding, accounting for 47.5 percent of total RHNA capacity.
+The remainder of the RHNA capacity (15.6 percent), including 48.1 percent of the moderate-income unit capacity, is anticipated in areas with incidence of overcrowding between 5.0 and 9.9 percent.
 This will facilitate housing mobility opportunities in areas of the unincorporated county with lower overcrowding rates near services and resources adjacent to incorporated areas.
-Additionally, the sites will ease pressure on the housing stock, thus potentially reducing displacement risk and overcrowding, as more units become available.
+Additionally, the sites will ease pressure on the housing stock, thus potentially reducing displacement risk and overcrowding, as more units become available

-FIGURE 6-2526 PERCENTAGE OF UNIT CAPACITY AND COUNTY ACREAGE BY PERCENTAGE OF OVERCROWDED HOUSEHOLDS
+FIGURE 6-26 PERCENTAGE OF UNIT CAPACITY BY PERCENTAGE OF OVERCROWDED HOUSEHOLDS

-Source: California Health and Human Services (CHHS), 2020 Contra Costa County Department of Conservation and Development, 20222023
+Source: California Health and Human Services (CHHS), 2020 Contra Costa County Department of Conservation and Development, 2023